GregPetropoulos/Professional-README-Generator/README.md

   ![GitHub License Badge](https://shields.io/badge/license-MIT-green)

-  # **README Generator by CLI**
+  # **Command Line README Generator**

 ## Description
 The applications purpose is to generate a markdown file to reduce time spent on building out a README file.
 After running the application more time is allocated to production code.
 The javascript code will call inquirer dependencies, write to a file the user inputs, and generate a README using template literals.

 ## Table of Contents
 - [Installation](#installation)